myADLM/ADLM-2025-Data-Challenge/README.md

 ## Need Help?

 If you are unfamiliar with GitHub, need help getting starting, or have other questions, we are available to help!
 Please email ahobby@myadlm.org for assistance.

+## Sponsorship Inquiries

+Interested in sponsoring a future data science challenges?
+We’d love to hear from you!
+Reach out at corprelations@myadlm.org